Rev. Dr. James D. Jackson

-Rev. Dr. Jackson received his ministerial license in September 2004.
+Before becoming the Pastor of GMBC he was an Associate Minister at St. Paul Baptist Church in Bethlehem, PA, under the late Marshall E. Griffin Sr. Rev. Dr. Jackson received his ministerial license in September 2004.
 He was ordained into the gospel ministry in October 2007.

-He is an active member of the Central Baptist Association of Pennsylvania.
-He currently serves as Vice-Moderator at Large.
-From 2005 until 2009 he served as the Recording Secretary for the general body.
-From 2006 until 2009 he served as the Recording Secretary and Corresponding Secretary to the Clergy Ministry.
+Dr. Jackson is currently serving as a City Chaplain for the Harrisburg City Police Department (2013).
+Dr. Jackson is also the former Vice-Moderator at Large of Central Baptist Association of Pennsylvania serving from (2009 to 2013).
+From 2005 until 2009 he served as the Recording Secretary for the General Body.
+And From 2006 until 2009 he served as the Recording Secretary and Corresponding Secretary to the Clergy Ministry.

 In 2007 he received the Outstanding Teacher and Advisor Award presented by The P.A.C.
 Organization of Kutztown University (Participant, Academics and Campus Life).
 In 2006, 2007 and 2009 he received an Ambassador of Learning Award presented by Kutztown University.

 In 2008 he received the Human Relations Award for his work on the Lehigh Valley Black African Heritage Project presented by The Allentown Human Relations Commission.
 From 2001 until 2009 he served as a Humanities Scholar and from 2001 to 2005 he was the Director of Research for the project.
-In March of 2009, he and other key individuals on the project received the Allentown Arts Ovation Award for Outstanding Achievement Through the Arts for the original work “Another River Flows” which was developed from the project.
+In March of 2009, he and other key individuals on the project received the Allentown Arts Ovation Award for Outstanding Achievement Through the Arts for the original work “Another River Flows” which was develop from that project.

-Dr. Jackson teaches courses in General Psychology, Child Psychology, Adolescent Psychology, Adulthood & Aging, Life Span Development, Experimental Psychology and Cognitive Psychology.
+Dr. Jackson teaches courses in General Psychology, Child Psychology, Adolescent Psychology, Adulthood & Aging, Life Span Development, Experimental Psychology, History & Systems and Cognitive Psychology.

 Rev. Dr. James D. Jackson is a researcher, lecturer, and author in the fields of gerontology, academic student success and minority cultural issues, with numerous publications and numerous international and national presentations in these fields.
-A sought after instructor, Dr. Jackson has taught at Muhlenberg College, Lehigh University, Penn State Berks-Lehigh Valley, Widener University, Lincoln University, Moravian College, Allegheny University and Lehigh Carbon Community College and has received numerous teaching and service awards.
+A sought after instructor, Dr. Jackson has taught at Shippensburg University, Muhlenberg College, Lehigh University, Penn State Berks-Lehigh Valley, Widener University, Lincoln University, Moravian College, Allegheny University and Lehigh Carbon Community College and has received numerous teaching and service awards.